remotion-dev/remotion/packages/docs/docs/react-18.md

 ## Updating packages

-To use React 18, you need at least version `3.0.0` of Remotion.
+To use React 18's newest features, you need at least version `3.0.0` of Remotion.

 ```diff
 - "remotion": "2.6.15"